-Before his rod tip starts to rise on the follow through, Lane releases his thumb from the spool to send the lure on its way.
-When the lure hits the water, Lane applies thumb pressure on the spool again.
-“For the most part my thumb is staying on the spool the whole time (of the skip),” he says.
+Before his rod tip rises on the follow-through, Lane releases his thumb from the spool to send the lure on its way.
+Lane applies thumb pressure on the spool when the lure hits the water.
+“For the most part, my thumb is staying on the spool the whole time (of the skip),” he says.
 “I am just getting a good feel for how much pressure to apply.
-The main thing is to let it go at the right angle at the right time and as soon as it hits the water start applying a little pressure.
-Then about the time you think that it’s going to stop skipping then just stop the bait and you won’t have any backlash.”
+The main thing is to let it go at the right angle at the right time, and as soon as it hits the water, start applying a little pressure.
+Then about the time, you think it’s going to stop skipping, just stop the bait, and you won’t have any backlash.”

 Another technique Lane employs for shorter range skipping is the pitch skip.
 This tactic allows Lane to skip his lure deep into low-hanging cover that is unreachable with a conventional pitch.

 Using a 7-foot rod, Lane estimates he starts pitch skipping with about 6 1/2 feet of line.
 “I let enough line out to where the bait is about even with the back of my reel,” says Lane.

 The B.A.S.S. pro lowers his rod tip and waves his rod in a sidearm fashion similar to a backhand tennis swing rather than sending it straight upwards in the standard pitching motion.
 “You still want to use a low sweeping trajectory,” he says.
 The release point is the same as the skip cast (when the rod tip starts to elevate), and Lane applies thumb pressure to the spool as soon as the lure touches the water.